 Lewis commonly accused his political and ideological adversaries of harboring racism in their hearts.
 Some noteworthy examples:

 In January 2017, the Foundation for Accountability and Civic Trust (FACT) sent a letter asking the Office of Congressional Ethics to investigate Michael Collins for serving simultaneously as chief of staff in Lewis’s Washington office and as treasurer of the congressman’s 2016 reelection campaign (a role in which Collins earned $27,495).
 As the Washington Free Beacon reports, “Ethics rules bar senior House staff from serving in any fiduciary role for a political organization, and specifically mentio[n] campaign treasurers as a prohibited position for such staffers.”
 The complaint by FACT also targeted Lewis himself, stating: “In this case, not only did Collins directly violate these rules, but Representative Lewis also violated the ethics rules because his own campaign employed Collins in a prohibited position and paid him a prohibited salary.”

 On the eve of the election for Democratic National Committee chairman in February 2017, Lewis endorsed Rep. Keith Ellison as the “right person” for the job, explaining that Ellison “has the ability and the capacity to inspire people to stand out, to speak up, to speak out.”

-Lewis is a longtime member of both the Congressional Progressive Caucus and the Congressional Black Caucus.
-For an overview of his voting record on a variety of key issues during the course of his legislative career, click here.
+For an overview of Lewis’s voting record on a variety of key issues during the course of his legislative career, click here.